banach-space/llvm-tutor/README.md

 ### Duplicate Basic Blocks (**DuplicateBB**)
-This pass will duplicate all basic blocks in a module, with the exception of basic blocks for which there are no reachable integer values (identified through the `RII` pass).
+This pass will duplicate all basic blocks in a module, with the exception of basic blocks for which there are no reachable integer values (identified through the `RIV` pass).
 This should only exclude the entry block in functions that take no arguments and which are embedded in modules with no global values.
 Duplicates (almost) every basic block in a module.
-This pass depends on the `RII` pass, hence you need to load to modules in order to run it:
+This pass depends on the `RIV` pass, hence you need to load to modules in order to run it:
 ```bash
 opt -load <build_dir>/lib/libRIV.so -load <build_dir>/lib/libDuplicateBB.so -riv inputs/input_for_duplicate_bb.c
 ```